 - Determining blood type (ABO and RhD status)

-- Screening for unexpected antibodies that may cause a reaction
+- Screening for unexpected antibodies that may cause a reaction with a red cell unit transfusion

 - Additional specialist tests as required